 1911 Rutherford with help from two other research scientists; Hans Geiger and Ernest Marsden conducted

-a now very famous experiment which led to the idea that atoms contain a nucleus and proved that the plum pudding model proposed earlier by J.J.
+a now very famous experiment which led to the idea that atoms contain a nucleus and his ideas proved that the plum pudding model proposed earlier by J.J.
 Thomson was in fact wrong.
 An outline and details of Rutherford's gold foil experiment is described below.

 A sample of radioactive

-Alpha particles are large heavy fast moving particles and they have lots of kinetic energy, they are like small "bullets".
-However they can only travel only a few centimetres in air.
-Alpha particles have a charge of 2+, since they
+Alpha particles are large heavy fast moving particles and they have lots of kinetic energy, they are like small fast moving "bullets".
+However they will collide with the gas molecules present in the air and so they can only travel only a few centimetres through the air.

 consist